 This content is current only at the time of printing.
 This document was printed on 30 September 2020.
-A current copy is located at http://apvma.gov.au/node/11186
+A current copy is located at https://apvma.gov.au/node/11186

 You are here

 We are continually improving and enhancing our online systems to meet the needs of the people who use them.
 We welcome your feedback.

 Online services portal changes for new applications

 As of October 2018, the application for a manufacturing licence for veterinary chemical products is now accepted via the online services portal.
 The previous Microsoft Word based form has been removed and can no longer be used to apply for a veterinary chemical product manufacturing licence.
 New users will need to complete an online system new user form.
 Applicants must start the application process via the decision tree, receive a decision tree ID, then commence and submit their application online.
 Payment is to be made via credit card during the application process.